DFS-graph-classify/DFS-graph-classification/README.md

 There are several different types of outputs, each saved into a different directory under a path prefix.
 The path prefix is set at `args.dir_input`.
 By default this field is set to `''`:

-- `tmp/` stores all the temporary files generated during dataset processing
+- `tmp/` stores all the temporary files generated during dataset processing.
 - `results/` for contains the results of the model.
 Different folders are created corresponding to dataset used.

 ### Dataset processing